voutilad/sisu.io/content/posts/paysim.md

     transferring its balance to the fraudster's designated Mule.
 5. Profit.

-From Java implementation standpoint[^fn:10], it's pretty short and sweet:
+From a Java implementation standpoint[^fn:11], it's pretty short and
+sweet:

 ```java
 @Override